Taxi driver Baljeet Singh found not guilty of indecently assaulting radio personality Jay-Jay Feeney

 She told him "no" again but said he persisted with his advances and told her she was "beautiful" and remarked that she had "really nice breasts".

-Then she said Singh told her: "I touch your breasts, I touch your breasts".
+Then she said Singh told her: "I touch your breasts, I touch your breasts."

-After arriving at her home and Singh parking across the road, Feeney said she was anxious to pay and leave.
+After arriving at her home, with Singh parking across the road, Feeney said she was anxious to pay and leave.

 "I was quite keen to pay and go," she said.
 "So I got my Eftpos out."

 "No pay, I touch your breasts.
-No pay, I touch your breasts," Feeney said Singh told her.
+No pay, I touch your breasts," Feeney said Singh had told her.

 Feeney said she replied: "No, I'm paying."